Back to All Events

 Job specific information

-Due to expansion of our Early Intervention Service, we have several opportunities for you to be a part of our dynamic team at CCS Disability Action, where you can contribute to an organisation dedicated to creating positive change.
+Our Early Intervention Service is expanding, so we have an exciting opportunity for you to join our dynamic team at CCS Disability Action, where you can contribute to an organisation dedicated to creating positive change.

 About the role:

-• Support whānau/families to get early information, resources and support so that disabled children get the best start in life.
+• Facilitate whānau/families getting early information, resources and support so that disabled children get the best start in life.

-• Working as part of a transdisciplinary team with other specialists from agencies such as Child Development services, BLENNZ, Ko Taku Reo and Ministry of Education.
+• Work as an integral part of a transdisciplinary team with other specialists from agencies such as Child Development services, BLENNZ, Ko Taku Reo and Ministry of Education to develop and deliver individual plans, and ORS applications, contributing your knowledge about speech, language, communication and eating/drinking/swallowing.

 Our organisation takes a social, rather than medical approach, supporting disabled people to live their best lives.
 We are guided by the Enabling Good Lives principles, shifting power and authority back to disabled people and their families, to increase choice and control in their lives.